isabella232/advertising-cloud.en/help/user-guide/planning/ad-formats/in-stream/skippable-pre-roll.md

 * Skip functionality means your ad is only viewed by the most engaged audience
 * Video served before premium content on leading YouTube channels
-* Added Value 300x60 companion banner&nbsp;provides persistent branding and drives additional clicks
+* Added Value 300x60 companion banner provides persistent branding and drives additional clicks

 **Considerations:**